 Each of the variants has specific parameters that you can track in the test management panel:

-- Traffic – percentage value that determines the probability of displaying the variant.
+- Traffic split – percentage value that determines the probability of displaying the variant.

 - Visits – number of unique visits.

 - Leads – number of conversions; depending on the conversion goal you set, this may be filling out a form or clicking a button.

-- CR (conversion rate) – a value that indicates what percentage of users converted.
+- Conversion rate – a value that indicates what percentage of users converted.

-After completing the test and restarting it on the same landing page, the statistics for every variant resets.
+After completing the test and restarting it on the same landing page, the statistics for every variant reset.